Mini-XML 4.0 Programming Manual

 The Mini-XML home page can be found at https://www.msweet.org/mxml.
 From there you can download the current version of Mini-XML, access the issue tracker, and find other resources.

-The Mini-XML library is copyright © 2003-2021 by Michael R Sweet and is provided under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2-only software.
+The Mini-XML library is copyright © 2003-2024 by Michael R Sweet and is provided under the Apache License Version 2.0 with an (optional) exception to allow linking against GPL2/LGPL2-only software.
 See the files "LICENSE" and "NOTICE" for more information.

 Using Mini-XML